 What is the difference between probation and parole?

-The difference between probation and parole is that probation occurs before and often instead of a prison sentence or jail time in the criminal justice system.
+The difference between probation and parole is that probation occurs before and often instead of jail time.
 Parole is an early release from prison.
-Instead of a probation officer to monitor the progress of a probationer, a parolee reports to a parole officer.
-The parole officer explains the rules and expectations to the parolee and monitors their progress.
-To get more legal help, use our free tool below.
+Instead of a probation officer monitoring their progress, a parolee reports to a parole officer who explains the rules and expectations and monitors their behavior.

 Get Legal Help Today